jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The industry refused to do the hard word and evolve.
 Instead, they called their own customers' disloyal thieves.

 And here was born Darth Blockbuster.

-Hollywood leaders were being antagonists.
+Hollywood leaders were antagonists.
 They preached antagonism as they actively and knowingly tried to force humanity to keep using old tools in our cyborgology.
 Rather than sending us quality stories over the internet, Hollywood demanded we keep buying Blu-rays and HD-DVDs.

 It was quite the battle.
 Before we find if the villain could save the DVD (I know you know the answer, but indulge me), let's take a short break.